0xADE1A1DE/AssemblyLine/README.md

   /* used for instructions with a single register operand denoted as '/digit'
    * in the intel manual section 3.1.1.1
-   */
-  int single_reg_r;
+   * (set this value to NA if not applicable to the instruction) */ int single_reg_r;